 If any HQS violations are identified, the owner will be notified of the deficiencies and be given a time frame to correct them.
 If requested by the owner, the time frame for correcting the deficiencies may be extended by OHCD for good cause.
-OHCD will re-inspect the unit within five business days of the date the owner/tenant notifies OHCD that the required corrections have been made.
-In the event that the owner/tenant disagrees on whether the corrections have been completed OHCD must make an onsite inspection.
+OHCD will reinspect the unit within five business days of the date the owner notifies OHCD that the required corrections have been made.